SplitmediaLabsLimited/devctl/readme.md

 ## What DevCLT is **NOT**

 - It is not a thick layer on docker-compose.
-It's a tool to switch "presets" of services dynamically.
+It's a tool to switch "presets" of services.
 For advanced use cases, you still need to know how docker-compose and its networking components works.
-For simple use cases, the CLI generators should be enought to help you.
+For simple use cases, the CLI generators should be enought to help you. **If you don't understand docker-compose, this project will most likely make it more confusing.**
 - The docker-compose files that it generates are not meant to be used in production.

 ## Getting Started

 - `yarn global add @splitmedialabs/devctl` (or `npm install -g @splitmedialabs/devctl`)
-- navigate in the root folder of your project
-- `devctl init`
-- fill the questionnaire
-- go into each microservice's folder
-- `devctl add-service`
+- Check examples
-- when it's done, `devctl switch`

 ## Docs:

-- Understanding `.devctl.yaml`
-- Understanding `.devconfig.yaml`
+Traditional docs are non-existent - instead, they're all in working examples in the `/examples` folder.
+Don't worry though, they are quite comprehensive!

+Clone this repository, and head to `examples/example-basic-react-prisma-mysql/readme.md`